zediek/zediek/README.md

 - 👋 Hi, I’m @zediek
 - 👀 I’m interested in Game Development, Web Development, Adroid / IOS Development
-- 🌱 I’m currently learning raylib in C
+- 🌱 I’m currently learning raylib in C, pygame and flask in python, Swift, Kotlin

 <!---
 zediek/zediek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.